OdoJoe/D15-Movie-Lovers-Blog/README.md

 * PEP8 validation

 ## <u>Credits</u>
 * I heavily relied on the course content walkthrough project for the Code Star blog presented by Matt Rudge.
-The entire project was built using the guidance of Matts course content in particular the bootsrap application to make the site responsive.
+The entire project was built using the guidance of Matts course content in particular the bootsrap application and some CSS to make the site responsive.
 My sincere thanks to Matt and his content as without it I dont think I would've completed this project.